terminatorul/openvpn-initscript-slack/README.md

-# OpenVPN connections as system services for Slackware Linux
+# OpenVPN connections as system services in Slackware Linux
 Slackware Linux has no specific init script for openvpn and openvpn connections.
 Slackware documentation for openvpn suggests to copy/paste the content of a minimal init script to the appropriate system file.